dect-e/howto-dect/index.md

 (PoE-only): power only via PoE, no RJ11 power input
 (ext-any): external antenna connector, no internal DECT antenna
+IP: only contains a DECT base station
+WLAN: contains both a DECT base station and a WiFi AP
 DRC: preinstalled with directional antennas in an outdoor enclosure

 [rfp35ip]: https://www.telefonanlage-shop.de/Aastra-EOL-END-OF-LIFE-TK-Systeme-DECT-Systeme-244/Aastra-RFP-35-IP-indoor-709#link_3